google/WebFundamentals/src/content/en/updates/2018/05/webxr.md

 We learned a lot from WebVR 1.1, but over time, it became clear that some major changes were needed to support the types of applications developers want to build.
-The full list of lessons learned is too long to go into here, but includes issues like the API being explicitly tied to the main javascript thread, too many opportunities  for developers to set up obviously wrong configurations, and common uses like magic window being a side effect rather than an intentional feature.
+The full list of lessons learned is too long to go into here, but includes issues like the API being explicitly tied to the main javaScript thread, too many opportunities  for developers to set up obviously wrong configurations, and common uses like magic window being a side effect rather than an intentional feature.
 (Magic window is a technique for viewing immersive